mongodb/docs/source/includes/note-max-conns-max.rst

 .. note::

    .. versionchanged:: 2.6
-      MongoDB removed the upward limit on the :setting:`maxConns` setting.
+      MongoDB removed the upward limit on the :setting:`~net.maxIncomingConnections` setting.